 Horticultural Research Institute is governed and guided by a volunteer Board of Trustees representing all facets of industry business segments and all regions of the United States.

 Management of HRI affairs is handled by the Executive Committee.
 The Executive Committee consists of the Immediate Past-President, President, President-Elect, and three other Trustees as elected by the Board of Trustees.

-Stephen L. Mostardi, President, Mostardi Nursery & Greenhouse Inc, Newtown Square, PA, Region I
+Stephen L. Mostardi, Immediate Past President, Mostardi Nursery & Greenhouse Inc, Newtown Square, PA, Region I

 Brian Decker, Decker’s Nursery, Groveport, OH, Region II

 Leigh Geschwill, F and B Farms and Nursery, Woodburn, OR, Region IV